How to Register to Vote in Michigan

 You can register to vote in Michigan online, by mail or in-person at your local clerk's office.

-You can also download and print a paper absentee voter application online and then return it to your local clerk by mail or in person.
-If you do not have internet access, you can also call your local clerk and request that the paper application be mailed to you.
+You can also download and print a paper absentee voter application online and then return it to your city or township clerk by mail or in person.
+If you do not have internet access, you can also call your city or township clerk and request that the paper application be mailed to you.

-Visiting your local clerk’s office in-person is the best option if you are trying to request an absentee ballot very close to Election Day.
+Visiting your city or township clerk’s office in person is the best option if you are trying to request an absentee ballot very close to Election Day.

 How do I request an absentee ballot if I have a disability?

-Voters with print disabilities may apply for an accessible electronic absent voter ballot that can be completed electronically, printed, and returned to the local clerk.
+Voters with print disabilities may apply for an accessible electronic absent voter ballot that can be completed electronically, printed, and returned to the city or township clerk.
 To apply online for an accessible electronic absent voter ballot, complete this form.

 Submitting your Absentee Ballot